GoogleCloudPlatform/google-cloud-ai-demos/backend/matching-engine/README.md

 #### Prerequisite

+##### Set up VPC network

 Make sure you already have a VPC network set up.
 See [Create Vertex AI Matching Engine index](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/matching_engine/sdk_matching_engine_for_indexing.ipynb) for details.

+##### Create Matching Engine indexes and update register_services.py

+1. Create embeddings and indexes
+   See [Matching Engine notebooks](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/matching_engine) for code to convert text and images to embeddings and create indexes.
+2. Update register_services.py to point to your indexes.

 #### 1. Build and deploy to Google Cloud Run in one step